Alcibiades-Capital/valorem-website/site/_docs/2022-03-28-smart-contracts-overview.md

 ### Structs
 #### Option
-This struct contains the data about an options type associated with an ERC-1155 token.
+Data comprising the unique tuple of an option type associated with an ERC-1155 option token.

 ```solidity
 struct Option {